kserve/website/docs/modelserving/v1beta1/custom/custom_model/README.md

 - `--grpc_port`: the http port model server is listening on, the default gRPC port is 8081.
 - `--model_name`: the model name deployed in the model server, the default name the same as the service name.
-- `enable_latency_logging`: whether to log latency metrics per request, the default is True.

 Apply the yaml to deploy the InferenceService on KServe